desfarik/Alias/README.md

 # Alias

-Free web version alias game with custom dictionaries
+<a href="https://alias-pwa.web.app/">Free web version</a> alias game with custom dictionaries.
+Open in mobile